Angus-McIntyre/OpenBCI_GUI_Helpers/README.md

 # OpenBCI GUI Helpers

+Modified by Angus McIntyre for NeuroRecovery Research Hub at UNSW

 Helpers for [OpenBCI GUI](https://github.com/OpenBCI/OpenBCI_GUI)

 Built using Github Actions for all OS.
 The .dylib files for Mac are also provided as an artifact.
 These files should be included in the `libraries` folder outside of the .jar file as shown below.
 As a result, we do not need to extract them from the .jar file on Mac.